An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Analysis of the ML supply chain

 Despite the challenges outlined in \ref{rq:2}, we were still able to construct an ecosystem-level supply chain graph mapping the relationships between models and datasets.
-While we acknowledge that our supply chain graph represents only a subset of the total components in the full Hugging Face ecosystem, as noted previously, we are confident that we can still rely upon it to make observations about recurring trends and patterns.
+While we acknowledge that our supply chain graph represents only a subset of the total components in the full Hugging Face ecosystem, as noted previously, we believe that it is appropriate to rely on it to make observations about recurring trends and patterns.

-To analyze the structure of the ML supply chain, we began by addressing the issues identified in \ref{rq:2} using different strategies depending on the issue.
+To analyze the structure of the ML supply chain on Hugging Face, we began by addressing the issues identified in \ref{rq:2} using different strategies depending on the issue.
 Where possible, we employed web-scraping techniques to pull metadata for models that were inaccessible through the Hugging Face API (\Cref{sec:no_api_access}).
 Models where even this analysis was impossible were excluded from the analysis.
 We standardized model/dataset names, preferring the unique Hugging Face ID (\Cref{sec:naming-problems}).
 Where naming ambiguities were present (multiple models with the same name, but different owners), we assumed the most popular model (\Cref{sec:naming-problems}).
 References that could not be mapped to existing models/datasets on Hugging Face were also excluded from analysis (\Cref{sec:missing_refs}).
 Models that were listed as datasets were excluded from the dataset analysis (\Cref{sec:models_as_data}).